What is the size of the entering class?

 What factors does the Admissions Committee consider?

 Each year, many highly qualified college students and graduates apply for a seat in the first-year J.D. class.
-The admissions process aims to select from the applicant pool an entering class of students who will contribute to the Law School initially and later to the global legal community.
+The admissions process aims to select from the applicant pool an entering class of students who will contribute to the College of Law initially and later to the global legal community.
 The objective indicators of success presented by each applicant, namely undergraduate cumulative grade point average and LSAT score, are important factors in our selection process.
 However, no one is admitted or denied admission solely on the basis of any purely numerical indicator.
-Rather, all of the information in each application file is reviewed personally by at least three members of the Admissions Committee.
+Rather, all of the information in each application file is reviewed personally by the Admissions Committee.

 The Committee review involves assessment of personal characteristics and achievements, as well as letters of recommendation, the strength of an applicant’s curriculum, the nature and quality of any work experience an applicant may have, the nature and quality of any graduate study that the applicant may have undertaken, the personal qualities displayed by the applicant, writing ability as illustrated in the personal statement and LSAT writing sample, and any hardships or difficulties that the applicant may have overcome.
 Diversity, in its broadest sense, also figures in this assessment.